Why are hormonal drugs dangerous? What are progestin oral contraceptives? Do hormonal contraceptives affect the thyroid gland?

 The effect of hormonal ointments on the body

-Preparations containing hormones for external use can vary greatly in the degree of impact on the body.
-Ointments and creams are considered the most powerful, gels and lotions contain lower concentrations.
+Preparations containing topical hormones can vary greatly in the degree of effect on the body.
+Ointments and creams are considered the most powerful; gels and lotions contain lower concentrations.
 Hormonal ointments are used to treat skin diseases and allergic manifestations.
 Their action is aimed at eliminating the causes of inflammation and irritation on the skin.

-However, if we compare ointments with tablets or injections, then their harm is minimal, since absorption into the blood occurs in small doses.
-In some cases, the use of ointments can lead to a decrease in the productivity of the adrenal glands, but after the end of the course of treatment, their functionality is restored on their own.
+However, if you compare ointments with tablets or injections, then their harm is minimal, since absorption into the blood occurs in small doses.
+In some cases, the use of ointments can lead to a decrease in the productivity of the adrenal glands, but after completing the course of treatment, their functionality is restored on its own.

-The effect of hormonal contraceptives on the body of a woman
+The effect of hormonal contraceptives on a woman’s body

-Features of the influence of hormonal drugs on the human body are that many factors are perceived purely individually.
-The use of such drugs is not only an interference with natural physiological processes, but also an impact on the functioning of body systems during the day.
-Therefore, the decision to prescribe hormonal drugs can only be made by an experienced doctor based on the results of a comprehensive examination and analysis.
+The peculiarities of the influence of hormonal drugs on the human body are that many factors are perceived purely individually.
+The use of such drugs is not only an intervention in natural physiological processes, but also an impact on the functioning of body systems throughout the day.
+Therefore, the decision to prescribe hormonal drugs can only be made by an experienced doctor based on the results of a comprehensive examination and tests.

 Hormonal contraceptives can be produced in various forms and dosages: